ecofriendly homestead

 Shades of Pink:

 Solar Flashback: Gorgeous pink flowers with deep fuschia and yellow edges.
 All Flashback varieties originate with Frank Morton of Wild Garden Seed.
 He named them “flashback” for the flashy color on the undersides of the flower petals.
+I love how each flower is unique, and they really cheer up any area of the garden.
+Some of the plants that Ihave in my garden have so many layers of colorful petals!
 Available at Wild Garden Seeds or Swallow tail Garden Seeds.

 Triangle Flashback: Also known as Zeolights.
 Range of pinks, with some yellow color towards the center of the bloom.
 Available at Wild Garden Seeds, Swallow Tail Garden Seeds or Uprising Organics.

-Bronzed Beauty: Similar to Triangle flashback but with bronzy-red edges and underpetals.
-Available at Swallow tail Garden Seeds or Adaptive Seeds.
+Bronzed Beauty: Similar to Triangle flashback but with bronzy-red edges and underpetals that are a lovely warm strawberry tone.
+Available at Swallow Tail Garden Seeds or Adaptive Seeds.

 Yellow Tones: